-0.1 a.
+- 0.2 Use the help function and MathWorks webpage. - 0.3 a.
 Create an anonymous function using the function handle.
 This function is only saved in your workspace until you close MATLAB (or clear you workspace by the clear all command).
 In case you would like to save your function as a file in your current folder (from where you can reach it at another time), use a function m-file (go to new \rightarrow function).